tsdat/tsdat/docs/source/examples_and_tutorials.rst

 Examples
 --------

-Tsdat hosts several examples from a lidar buoy on its `GitHub repository`_
+Tsdat hosts a number of examples on its `GitHub repository`_ in the "example-pipelines" repository.